rachitss/Deepfake_Detection_Inference/README.md

 This repository uses **Git LFS** to store model weights.

-To clone the repository with all large files included, install Git LFS first:
+To clone the repository with all large files included, install Git LFS first.